Select Your Tournament(s)

 Registration Fees

-Early Bird Fee: $180 USD per team (Closes January 19th)
+Early Bird Fee: $180 USD per team (closes January 26th 2027)

-Regular Fee: $225 USD per team (Registration closes February 19th)
+Regular Fee: $225 USD per team (registration closes February 26th 2027)

-As the official qualifying event for the 2026 International Final, school-based teams have the unique opportunity to secure a spot in the International Final hosted in Australia!
+As the official qualifying event for the 2027 International Final, school-based teams have the unique opportunity to secure a spot in the International Final hosted in Australia!
 This is a remarkable chance for young minds to engage on a global stage and connect with peers who share a passion for ethics.

 Dates and Times (All Olympiads are Online!)

-Event Date: Saturday, April 4, 2026
+Event Date: Saturday, April 3, 2026

-Time: 10:00 AM – 4:00 PM (ET, GMT-4)
+Time: 10:00 AM – 4:00 PM (Eastern Daylight Time, GMT-4)

-International Final: Thursday, July 23, 2026 (hosted from Australia)
+International Final: (hosted from Australia)

 Eligibility

-Students must be aged 14–18 at some point during 2025.
+?
+Students must be aged 14–18 at some point during 2027

-Ethical Topics
+Ethical Topics for 2027

 Case 1 – Salacious Gossip